ShyamRazesh/NASSCOM-Packaging_Fundamentals_Design_and_Testing/README.md

 <div class="toc">
   <u2>
-     <li><a href="#header-5">📕 Day 5 - Package Design and Modeling: Building a Semiconductor Package from Scratch</li>
+     <li><a href="#header-5">📕 Day 5 - Package Design and Modelling: Building a Semiconductor Package from Scratch</li>
 </div>

-L1 - Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop (AEDT)
+L1 - Introduction to Package Cross-Section Modelling in ANSYS Electronics Desktop (AEDT)

 L2 - Creating the Die and Substrate in AEDT